Poysakov-Yevgeniy/Poyaskov-Yevgeniy/README.md

-# 👋 Hi there I'm Yevgeniy
+# 👋 Hi there I'm Yevhenii

 Welcome to my GitHub profile!
 I am a beginner programmer.
 I have studied HTML, CSS and I am currently learning C++.
 I am highly motivated to become a software developer and join the team working on this project.
 I believe in my potential to grow into a professional and create innovative and impactful solutions in the future.